t-sharing/slack-ai-summary/README.md

    - Set Request URL to: `https://slackevents-5hwpwaphqa-uc.a.run.app/slack/events` (update with your actual URL)
    - Add a message shortcut:
      - Name: "Summarize this thread"
-     - Short Description: "Generate a summary of this thread"
+     - Short Description: "Generate a summary of this thread or message"
      - Callback ID: `summarize_thread`

 8. Under "Event Subscriptions":